ppossanzini/MapZilla/docs/source/Lists-and-arrays.md

 ## Polymorphic element types in collections

 Many times, we might have a hierarchy of types in both our source and destination types.
-AutoMapper supports polymorphic arrays and collections, such that derived source/destination types are used if found.
+MapZilla supports polymorphic arrays and collections, such that derived source/destination types are used if found.

 ```c#
 public class ParentSource